Drop-In Center - C.O.R.E. for Youth

 Youth who, because of their economic, environmental or family situation, a health problem or disability or past behavior, are considered more likely than others to be affected by or become involved in child abuse or neglect, substance abuse, juvenile delinquency, gang behavior, adolescent pregnancy, truancy, unemployment and other problems which threaten their health, safety and/or personal development.

-People who are currently staying in a temporary shelter for children and youth who have run away from or have been pushed out of their homes or who are acting out and at risk for abuse pending return to their own families or suitable alternative placement.
+People who are currently staying in a temporary shelter for children and/or youth who have run away from or been pushed out of their homes or who are acting out and at risk for abuse pending return to their own families or a suitable alternative placement.

 YV-0400At Risk for Homelessness Definition